Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: Introduction

 \section{Introduction}

-The stochastic differential equation (SDE) is a mathematical model that incorporates the deterministic dynamics and random forcing which models the environmental noise of the systems.
-Widely applied to thermal physics, financial mathematics, and climate sciences in which the systems are influenced by uncertainty or random fluctuations, the study of SDEs has led to a significant influence on our understanding of complex systems \cite{Oksendal1987,Penland1989,Seifert2012,sarkka_solin_2019}.
-The Gaussian white-noise often serves as an idealized representation of the random forcing, given its well-defined statistical properties and mathematical simplicity (e.g. uncorrelated in time and independent of frequency).
-One of the simplest SDEs is an Ornstein-Uhlenbeck (OU) process, a mean-reverting process in which the deterministic dynamics and random forcing do not directly interact.
-As being mathematically tractable and analytically solvable, the OU process has been extensively studied by both mathematicians and applied scientists, and several models have been built upon an OU process, including the classical linear inverse model (LIM).
+The stochastic differential equation (SDE) is a mathematical tool that incorporates the deterministic dynamics and random forcing which models the environmental noise of the systems.
+Widely applied to thermal physics, financial mathematics, and climate sciences in which the governing systems are influenced by uncertainty or random fluctuations, the development of SDEs has led to a significant influence on our understanding of complex systems \cite{Oksendal1987,Penland1989,Seifert2012,sarkka_solin_2019}.
+The Gaussian white noise often serves as an idealized representation of the random forcing due to its statistical properties and mathematical simplicity (e.g. uncorrelated in time and independent of frequency).
+One of the simplest SDEs is an Ornstein-Uhlenbeck (OU) process, a linear mean-reverting process in which the deterministic dynamics and random forcing do not directly interact.
+It has been extensively studied by both mathematicians and applied scientists, giving rise to several models and algorithms including the classical linear inverse model (LIM).

 The Classical LIM is an empirical method widely used in climate sciences and geophysics that extracts the system dynamics from the observation by approximating the underlying complex system with an OU process (or a linear Markov model) \cite{Kwasniok2022,Penland1996,Penland1993}.
 More precisely, in the Classical LIM framework, the data is collected from a system of the form